5l1v3r1/ARGO-1/README.md

 * fast port scan { find open port }
 * Find dns record

 > This project is tottaly new for now only port scanner and dns record enum only work but soon i will add more feature!
-Its build on top of AGROX python modules https://github.com/ScRiPt1337/argox <br>
+Its build on top of AGROX python module https://github.com/ScRiPt1337/argox <br>

 > Feel free to contribute or you can email me at : anon42237@gmail.com for any new ideas